bwsnipes/jdistil/README.md

   - Extendible user authentication.
   - Extendible action and field level authorization.
   - Extendible CRUD based processing models.
-  - Support for multitenancy domains.
+  - Support for multi-tenant domains.
   - Support for internationalization (i18n).
   - Independence from third party libraries.

-JDistil further simplifies application development by providing two open source default modules and an Eclipse plugin.
-The default modules support common application functions and the plugin supports domain model based code generation.
-The following provides additional detail on these items.
+JDistil further simplifies application development by providing an Eclipse plugin and two open source modules.
+The plugin supports domain model based code generation and the two modules provide default implementations of common functions found in most applications.
+The plugin and modules provide a low code option for quickly developing CRUD based applications using the JDistil framework.
+The following provides additional detail on the plugin and modules.
   - Default Modules
     - Codes - Administration and component support for application specific codes.
     - Security - Administration and component support for user authentication and role based authorization.